Home

 It is also important to remember that there are certain protocols and legal requirements to follow for home schooling which you will need to check with your local education board.

-In summary - home schooling can be excellent as it can better meet your child's needs and help to reduce bullying.
+In summary - home schooling Aspergeres can be excellent as it can better meet your child's needs and help to reduce bullying.
 But social skills and interaction also need to develop and this has to be properly considered for the home schooled child.

 As well as this any parent must take good advice on the subject and thoroughly research before taking such a significant step.